LendiDev/SnakeProject/README.md

 # SnakeProject

-Simple representation of Snake Game on React Native
+Quick representation of Snake Game on React Native using States